readyready15728/misc/awakemud-notes.md

 - There is a sewer all the way to the south of the Massage Parlor in Chinatown that can be accessed by searching in that area.
 - `help costtime`.
-- Cross Applied Technologies is on Oyster Street in Virginia Beach.
-- Dr. Bouchard's Bioware Clinic (ground floor of Cross Applied Technologies) sells high-end bioware.
-- Dr. Gauthier's Cyberware Clinic (ground floor of CAT) sells high-end cyberware.
-- Cross Applied Technologies Consumer Electronics (ground floor of CAT) deckbuilding parts; laser sights; portable GridGuide units; smart, low-light and thermographic shades; middle-tier computers; electronics kits and **workshops**; remote control decks; radios; and wrist phones.
-- There is a Matrix terminal on the ground floor of CAT.
-- Marie St. Claire (ground floor of CAT) offers work.
-- Guillaume Tremblay (ground floor of CAT) offers work.
-- Pierre Belanger (first floor of CAT, southwest) offers work.
-- Elodie Marchand (first floor of CAT) offers work.
-- Etienne Marceau (first floor of CAT) offers work.
-- Dr. Seraphin Duguay (first floor of CAT, southeast) offers work.
-- Marc-Andre Lavoie (second floor of CAT, northwest) offers work.
-- Genevieve Rousseau (second floor of CAT, northeast) offers work.
-- Isabeau Tremblay-Vinet (third floor of CAT, southwest) offers work.
-- Commander Jean-Marc (second floor of CAT, southwest) offers work.
-- Emile Marceau (second floor of CAT, southeast) offers work.
-- Arnaud Desjardin (third floor of CAT) offers work.
-- Maxence Lafleur (third floor of CAT) offers work.
-- Jean-Marie Cross (third floor of CAT) offers work.
-- Frank Horrigan can be found at Mama June's in Norfolk.
-- The "shady character" can be found on or near Highway 60 in Virginia Beach but it can be tricky.
-- Marc Andre-Lavoie's tractor run involves a frustrated farmer on the highway in the north part of Tidewater.
-- Marc Andre-Lavoie's pier run really demands milspec armor.
-- Newton, the small time fence's operation is on the eastern side of the highway in the north of Tidewater.
-Newton operates much like the pawn shop in Little Chiba.
-- Emilia Nealon can be found during a run east and a little bit south of Fausto's Surf Shop, out in the water.
-- For Dr. Seraphin Duguay's run that involves a "dark humid hidden place", search just east of the old arcade in Norfolk.
-- Genevieve Rousseau's meddling reporter was found on Mermaid Street in Virginia Beach.
-- The mobs at the dog park for a later run from Rousseau must be dispatched very carefully (as must various other mobs encountered working for executives at CAT).
-- Doing anything for a CAT Johnson in the Grenada jungle camp is **extremely dangerous**.
 - **Indispensable 'ware for any character: smartlink, brain bio and trauma bio.**
 - I was able to sell a junked kayak by dropping and selling it.